doronbl/aws-iot-fleet-provisioning-trusted-user-workshop/README.md

 }
 ```

-Next, we need to create second IoT Policy which the device will use once its permanent certificate will be in place.
-This policy will be referenced by the provisioning template so it will be attached to the permanent certificate.
+Next, we need to create second IoT Policy which the device will be attached to the permanent certificate.
+This policy is referenced by the provisioning template and attached to the permanent certificate in the workflow process.
-Below policy allow the device to publish and subscribe to MQTT messages on topics prefixed by the Thing name.
-Use the AWS IoT Thing Name as the MQTT client ID for connecting as a device over MQTT.
+Below policy allow the device to connect, publish, and subscribe to MQTT messages on topics prefixed by the Thing name.

 Create new IoT policy, name it 'pubsub', and set below content for the policy.
 You will have to replace 'account' with your account id.
 ```
 {